|

 in the Joching area.

-We picked up some of the 2002 Riesling "Stein am
+We picked up some Riesling "Stein am

 Rain".
 This is a wonderful site for Riesling as the